tmp2tmp/eee/docs/hello_world.md

 </p>

 - multi-dispaching by **polymorphic** class arguments (by-poly in short)
-  Any argument type of intact ordinary classes is considered a virtual argument if only it's polymorphic.
+  Any argument type of intact ordinary classes is considered virtual if only it's polymorphic.
   (to treat it as a non-virtual, wrap it with **\_static<>**)
   slowest
 - by **\_virtual<>**-wrapped typed arguments (by-virt)